apache/openwhisk/docs/actions-swift.md

     └── main.swift
 ```
 The directory `Sources/` should contain a file named `main.swift`.
-The `Package.swift` should start with a comment specifying version `4.2` for the swift tooling:
+The `Package.swift` should start with a comment specifying version `4.2` for the Swift tooling:
 ```swift
 // swift-tools-version:4.2
 import PackageDescription